VegaDeftwing/OpGuidesHugoSrc/content/Engineering/2-arch.md

 When we're done you'll have a system that has exactly what you need and nothing you don't.
 You won't find weird forcibly installed software like Win 10's Candy Crush App here, and your system will only do exactly what you tell it.
 Of course, this implies you know how to speak it's language and tell it what you want.
 Thankfully with some practice you'll get used to running Arch and you'll wonder why you ever dealt with other systems to begin with.

+## Preperation

 Install instructions will vary dependent on your hardware, but I'm going to assume you have a desktop or laptop which shipped with Windows 10 and has a UEFI system.
 Most laptops newer than ~2016 should be in this category.
 If your system uses a BIOS or Legacy boot instead, or if you have a mac, this won't apply to you, but you should be able to follow some of the resources I used to make this guide which are linked below along with some searching online to figure it out.

 Alright, so what exactly are you getting yourself into?
 Well, I'll be real with you, a lot.
 Installing Arch sucks.
 Things can go wrong, it's not user friendly at all, and is generally a pain, and if you screw up you'll need someone who can restore your computer to at least having Windows on it again so I'll say it again- **Make a backup of your entire hard drive before proceeding, if you don't know how to do this, search it.**

 Okay, so, with that said let's dive into it.
 After you have a backup, you'll need to head on over to https://www.archlinux.org/download/ and if you have a torrent client installed use the provided BitTorrent Downloads, if you have no idea what that is, look at the below box

+{{< hint info >}}

-> BitTorrent: Torrenting is type of download that runs over distributed peer to peer connections, this means you're directly downloading the file from multiple people rather than from one large server.
+**BitTorrent**: Torrenting is type of download that runs over distributed peer to peer connections, this means you're directly downloading the file from multiple people rather than from one large server.
 Popular clients on Windows include uTorrent, qBittorrent, and Deluge

+{{< /hint >}}

 You may want to go grab a coffee while it downloads depending on your connection, though the image should be rather small.
 Once that's done downloading your torrent client should automatically confirm the image by checksum, but as this is a good learning opportunity let's do a manual double check as well.

+{{< hint info >}}

-> checksum: a mathematical summing of the bits in a file combined with some sort of cypher to produce a 'hash' which can be checked to against one that is known, any modification would result in a different hash.
+**checksum:** a mathematical summing of the bits in a file combined with some sort of cypher to produce a 'hash' which can be checked to against one that is known, any modification would result in a different hash.
 This protects against malicious actors putting bad things in the code as well as from a corrupted download.

+{{< /hint >}}

 ---

+{{< tabs "hashing" >}}
+{{< tab "Windows" >}}
+# WINDOWS
-**WINDOWS**: open up a command prompt by pressing ctr+r and typing 'cmd' then enter, and we'll need to navigate to the location of the downloaded file it should be named something along the lines of archlinux-20xx.xx.xx-x86_64.iso and be in your Downloads folder.
+open up a command prompt by pressing ctr+r and typing 'cmd' then enter, and we'll need to navigate to the location of the downloaded file it should be named something along the lines of archlinux-20xx.xx.xx-x86_64.iso and be in your Downloads folder.
 When you open a command prompt on Windows it should start out in your user folder (C:\Users\%username%\).
 To list the folders in this folder you can type 'dir' and press enter.
 You should, at minimum, see folders like 'Downloads' 'Desktop' and 'Documents' to enter the Downloads folder simply type 'cd Dow' and press tab, the line should auto-complete to 'cd Downloads', then press enter.
 Now you can type 'certutil -hashfile arch' , press tab to complete it to 'certutil -hashfile archlinux-20xx.xx.xx-x86_64.iso' then add 'sha1' on the end so the finally command looks like

 ```bash
 certutil -hashfile archlinux-20xx.xx.xx-x86_64.iso sha1